Uni-Titanium - Racing Genoa

-To overcome these performance-robbing shape distortion issues, UK Sailmakers developed Uni-Titanium, membrane sails with sheets of uni-directional carbon added to the continuous carbon fiber yarn layout in a leech to luff orientation.
+To overcome these performance-robbing shape distortion issues, UK Sailmakers developed Uni-Titanium, which is a membrane sail with sheets of uni-directional carbon added to the continuous carbon fiber yarn layout in a leach to luff orientation.
 The uni-directional carbon sheets used have the thickness of magnetic tape and are just as light.
-The four layers of the sail (Mylar, loadpath yarns, uni-carbon layer and second Mylar layer) are placed in a custom-formed variable geometry thermo form in which the sail is UV-bonded under vacuum pressure to become a one-piece finished sail.
+The four layers in a Uni-Titanium sail (PET and Lite Skin or PET andgrey taffeta, loadpath yarns, uni-carbon layer and second PET and Lite Skin or PET and grey taffeta) are placed in a variable geometry thermo form in which the sail is UV-bonded under vacuum pressure to become a one-piece finished sail.
 The result is a sail that holds its shape in puffs and lulls.
 In fact, Uni-Titanium sails hold their shape until a sail trimmer makes an adjustment to change the sail’s shape.

 The Titanium Differences

 There are several important differences between the Uni-Titanium construction method and other sailmakers’ membrane products.
-First, Titanium® sails are made with a grid of continuous carbon loadpath yarns running unbroken between the three corners of the sail; those yarns are laminated between two layers of 3D-shaped film.
-In the Titanium construction process, the yarns are laid dry–without glue–to reduce weight and to prevent the carbon yarns from becoming brittle.
-The mylar films are tacky on the inside from the copolymer coating; this holds the yarns and films in place until the final lamination has been completed.
-Dry yarn reduces the weight of a sail by 15-30%, which makes for happier crews who have lighter sails to lift and happier owners because the sails last longer.
+First, all UK Titanium sails are made with continuous yarns that are spread across the sail running continuously between the three corners of the sail without breaks or interruptions.
+This array of load-bearing, high-strength yarns is laid dry (without glue) by machine on a skin of 3D shaped PET film with a protective outer layer of Lite Skin or grey taffeta.
+There is no exposed Mylar in these sails.
+Being laid dry keeps the yarns from becoming brittle and it keeps the finished weight of the sail lighter.
+Dry yarns reduces the weight of a sail by 15-30%, which makes for happier crews who have lighter sails to lift and happier owners because the sails last longer.

 Unlike most high tech sails in which structural yarns only run the width of an individual panel, a Uni-Titanium sail’s continuous yarns eliminate seam loads, load-induced seam distortion, wrinkles, or worse yet, seam failure.
-Yes, there are seams in the Mylar skin of a Titanium sail, but they are there simply to add 3D shape to the Mylar skins.
-Uni-Titanium sails are smooth and wrinkle free.
+Yes, there are seams in the PET skin, but they are there simply to add 3D shape.